hisekr/Kuvaka-assessment/README.md

 - Phone number-based login/signup with OTP flow
 - Auto-focused OTP inputs for seamless typing
 - Session persistence using `localStorage`
+- Protected routes for login, otp-verification, dashboard i.e if a user not logged in tries to go to /dashboard it will be redirected to /login and also if a loggedin user tries to go to /login or /signup it will be redirected to /dashboard.

 ### 💬 Chatroom Management
 - Create, delete, rename, and search chatrooms